 Global Visibility for 80+ Projects

-A unique skillset is required for managing Last Mile, Trailer and Field connectivity for remote jobsites.
-Corporate IT Groups for large GC’s can benefit form working with a partner who has expertise in solutions for construction jobsites like Temporary Internet and field Connectivity.
-Developing a standard operating procedure for lighting up trailers, scaling networks, troubleshooting, tracking assets and decommissioning projects gives corporate IT groups control over network security, asset management and global visibility on multiple projects.
-As the modern construction jobsite continues to involve a multitude of cloud-based applications and increasing relies on the real-time sharing of data the demand to wholistic solutions will continue to rise.
+A unique skillset is required for managing Last Mile, Trailer, and Field Connectivity for remote jobsites.
+Corporate IT Groups for large GC’s can benefit form working with a partner who has expertise in solutions for construction jobsites like Temporary Internet and Field Connectivity.
+Developing a standard operating procedure for lighting up trailers, scaling networks, troubleshooting, tracking assets, and decommissioning projects gives corporate IT groups control over network security, asset management, and global visibility on multiple projects.
+As the modern construction jobsite continues to involve a multitude of cloud-based applications and increasingly relies on the real-time sharing of data, the demand for wholistic solutions will continue to rise.